odino/odino.github.com/source/_posts/2014-12-27-downloading-th-content-of-your-gopro-from-its-wifi.markdown

 ---
 layout: post
-title: "Downloading th content of your GoPro from its WiFi"
+title: "Downloading the content of your GoPro from its WiFi"
 date: 2014-12-27 20:55
 comments: true
 categories: [hardware]